kevin2244/react-client-chat/README.md

 # react-client-chat
-A React javascript client chat app that connects to a chat server using Websockets.
+A React javascript client chat app that connects to a chat server from a browser using Websockets.

 ## Getting Started